elpop/melate/README.md

     [DBD::SQLite](https://metacpan.org/pod/DBD::SQLite)

-    All the Perl Moules are available via [metacpan](https://metacpan.org) or install via "cpan" program in your system.
+    All the Perl Modules are available via [metacpan](https://metacpan.org) or install via "cpan" program in your system.
 Debian/Ubuntu and Fedora has packages for the perl modules.

     for Fedora/Redhat: